Opioid Addiction Treatment and Rehab Centers Near Me

 - Sleep disturbances.

 Continued misuse of prescription opioids may lead to the development of an opioid use disorder (OUD).
-Left untreated, people with OUD may continue to misuse opioids despite mounting health issues and other disruptions to their lives, including an inability to meet work, school, and home responsibilities.
+Left untreated, people with an opioid addiction may continue to misuse opioids despite mounting health issues and other disruptions to their lives, including an inability to meet work, school, and home responsibilities because of their addiction.
 2

 - Nausea and vomiting.